 “XEM’h,fc,AMR” - hourly value, per Final Customer fc and per AMR; expressed in kWh; offtake per hour measured by telemetered installations.

-“XEM’h,pr,AMR” - hourly value, per Local Producer pr and per AMR; expressed in kWh; injection per hour measured by telemetered installations.

 General

 Registration as a Network User

 By entering in a Standard Transmission Agreement with the TSO, a party becomes a Network User and can subscribe to Transmission Services by the TSO and participate to the Secondary Market.